Renewal of older persons Freedom Pass

 On 31 March 2020, 642,000 Older Person passes are due to expire across London boroughs, making this the largest renewal since 2015.

-This year, London Councils will be performing two checks on pass holder information: firstly, a check on usage, identifying those who have not used their Freedom Pass in the last 2 years, and secondly a data matching exercise to identify those who have changed address and not informed us.
+This year, London Councils will be performing two checks on older person's pass holder information: firstly, a check on usage, identifying those who have not used their Freedom Pass in the last two years, and secondly a data matching exercise to identify those who have changed address and not informed us.

-All others who are at the same address will be issued a Freedom Pass automatically.
+All others who are at the same address will be issued a Freedom Pass automatically from February - March 2020.

 Passes will begin to be issued from February 2020.
-There is no need for anyone to contact us unless they are asked to by the letter.
+There is no need for anyone to contact us unless they receive a letter and are asked to do so.

 If the pass holder cannot use the online system, there is a form on the back of the letter they can return by post.
 A FAQs page and guidance on what they need to do if they have changed their name or address is also included with their letter.